 We are in a very different situation.
 Much as a diabetic may replace the insulin her body is not producing on its own, we are replacing the ovarian hormones our ovaries aren’t producing enough of.

 And, in truth, the level of hormones we’re replacing is actually lower than that which other women our age produce on their own.
 So the risks put forth in this study don’t necessarily fully capture the pros and cons relative to a younger woman’s decision to take HRT.

 As mentioned earlier, however, some doctors do disagree with this and feel that this study does directly apply — and that, since the cumulative effect of Provera seems to be cause for concern, any woman — regardless of age — who is on Provera long term (over 5 years) should carefully consider the risks involved.

 Frankly, it’s difficult to be sure who’s right in this case.

 If you’re concerned, probably the best thing to do would be to talk this over with your doctor.
 With him/her you can assess your health risks and determine whether staying on HRT, switching your current HRT, or tapering off HRT would be best.

-Or you might talk with your doctor about taking the progesterone or progestin component of your HRT less frequently — instead of taking it every day, you could opt for a quarterly regimen, in which you take the progesterone or progestin every three months for a period of time.
+You might also talk with your doctor about taking the progesterone or progestin component of your HRT less frequently — instead of taking it every day, you could opt for a quarterly regimen, in which you take the progesterone or progestin every three months for a period of time.

-Here’s a quick look at recent large-scale studies other than the WHI and their findings:
+Here’s a quick look at studies other than the WHI and their findings:

 Here is some further hand-selected reading about the WHI and other studies: